What is the Most Effective Winter Coat Insulation?

 - Measure out an equal amount of each insulating material.

 - Boil enough water to fill all of the jars.

 - Fill each jar about halfway with the boiling water.

-- Quickly add insulating material to each of the jars.
+- Put on the lid and quickly add insulating material around each of the jars.
 For example, you might wrap one jar with a cloth towel and put another jar in a box filled with the cotton balls.
 Make sure that the tops and the bottoms are covered with insulation as well.
 Leave one jar without any insulation as your control.

 - Leave the jars for thirty minutes without checking on them.

 - Unwrap each jar for as little time as possible and measure the temperature of the water using a thermometer.
-Rewrap the jar and record the measurement in a chart, such as the one below.
+Rewrap the jar and record the measurement in a chart.

 - Repeat this process after 60, 90, and 120 minutes.

 - Analyze your data to figure out which material insulates the most effectively.

 Terms/Concepts: Insulation; Conductivity; What materials are winter coats usually made from?

 References: Experiments You Can Do in Your Backyard, edited by Joanna Callihan and Nathan Hemmelgarn, pp 58-59.

 Warning is hereby given that not all Project Ideas are appropriate for all individuals or in all circumstances.
 Implementation of any Science Project Idea should be undertaken only in appropriate settings and with appropriate parental or other supervision.
 Reading and following the safety precautions of all materials used in a project is the sole responsibility of each individual.
 For further information, consult your state's handbook of Science Safety.